dontrolle/windowsterminal/README.md

 * Open Terminal, and check that it loads the profile without error

 #### 2. Manual deploy of settings.json

+Manually copy the `settings.json` file to the directory where Terminal looks for its config file.

 * `git clone` repo
 * Locate current `settings.json` in `[user-dir]\AppData\Local\Packages\Microsoft.WindowsTerminal[...]\LocalState`